sentaba/Pre-Seasonal-Streamflow-Forecasting/README.md

-# Pre-Seasonal Streamflow Forecasting in the Michipicoten Watershed, Canada
+# Pre-Seasonal Streamflow Forecasting using a Principal Component Regression Model in the Michipicoten Watershed, Canada

 ## Introduction
 Accurate seasonal streamflow forecasting is essential for hydropower operations, reservoir regulation, ecological planning, and flood mitigation, especially in snow-dominated regions.
 The Michipicoten River watershed, draining into northeastern Lake Superior in Ontario, exhibits significant seasonal variability driven by snow accumulation, melt processes, and large-scale climate patterns.
 This project focuses on pre-seasonal (April–June, AMJ) streamflow forecasting using early-season (January–March, JFM) climate predictors.